ﮩ٨ـﮩﮩ٨ـ Tune Your Frequencyﮩ٨ـﮩﮩ٨ـ 🧬How To Reset Your Energy🧬

 The sounds you surround yourself with can shift your whole energy.
 Some days you’ll crave stillness or the steady comfort of nature.
 Other days you might have something playing in the background as you go about your day.
 Whether it’s a Spotify playlist, frequencies, or subliminals, there are many ways to use sound to support how you want to feel.

-Frequencies are sounds at specific vibrations designed to influence how you feel.
-They can relieve pain, boost your mood, support cell regeneration, and much more.
-For me, frequencies quiet the mental noise and help my mind move from scattered to steady.
-They are genuinely powerful.
-For example, when my cycle starts and it feels like a giant crab is tap dancing inside my stomach, I search for “healing frequencies” on YouTube and play them quietly in the background while lying down.
-I swear the pain dissipates; it is wild how effective it can be.
+Frequencies are sounds tuned to specific vibrations that influence how we feel.
+They can help with pain, shift your mood, and even support the body’s natural healing.
+For me, they quiet the mental noise and bring my mind back to center.
+When my cycle starts and it feels like a giant crab is tap dancing inside my stomach, I’ll put on healing frequencies from YouTube and lie down with them playing softly in the background.
+I swear the pain eases up.
+It’s kind of amazing how powerful sound can be.

 Practice 2: Movement